filecoin-project/lotus-docs/content/en/tutorials/store-and-retrieve/set-up.md

 1. Lotus is now installed on your computer.

-### Ubuntu
+### Linux

-There are two simple ways to install Lotus on Ubuntu:
+There are two simple ways to install Lotus on Linux:

 - [AppImage](#appimage)
 - [Snap](#snap)